cdl-geneseo/critical-digital-practices/mod-2/where-you-are.md

 ---
-title: Getting Oriented
+title: A Sense of Where You Are
 layout: default
 parent: The Command Line
-nav_order: 6
+nav_order: 5
 ---
-# Getting Oriented
+# A Sense of Where You Are

 ## Know thyself